decentralized-identity/universal-resolver/docs/api-documentation.md

 # API

-## Interface
+## Resolver Interface

-A single endpoint for the universal resolver is defined:  `GET /:versionString/names/:fullyQualifiedName`
+A single endpoint for the universal resolver is defined:  `GET /:versionString/identifiers/:fullyQualifiedNameOrDID`

 * `:versionString` is the resolver API version.
 For now, this is `1.0`.
-* `:fullyQualifiedName` is the fully-qualified name to query.
+* `:fullyQualifiedNameOrDID` is the fully-qualified name or DID to query.
 This includes any/all indications of things like which system the name lives in, which blockchain the name is registered on, which namespace it lives in, and so on.

 Examples:

-* `GET /1.0/names/judecn.id.bsk` resolves `judecn.id` in Blockstack’s virtualchain.
+* `GET /1.0/names/judecn.id.bsk` resolves `judecn.id` in Blockstack’s virtualchain to a DDO.
-* `GET /1.0/names/nickjohnson.eth.ens` resolves `nickjohnson.eth` using ENS.
+* `GET /1.0/names/nickjohnson.eth.ens` resolves `nickjohnson.eth` using ENS to a DDO.

-The API is the same for the naming system client--the universal resolver simply forwards the HTTP request.
+* `GET /1.0/names/did:sov:33ad7beb1abc4a26b89246` resolves the DDO for `did:sov:33ad7beb1abc4a26b89246` using Sovrin (`sov`).

+### DIDs

+A DID is a string that starts with `did:`.
+If `:fullyQualifiedNameOrDID` starts with `did:`, it will be treated as a DID _even if it is also a well-formed name_.
+The reason for this is to discourage the use of names that have an ambiguous interpretation.

+See [this
+document](https://docs.google.com/document/d/1rEPRjmRCwhLEfW7Cdwf-aGYXACqK-IFhD9o8bXaT6H0/edit#heading=h.yphg7n6k1rpo) for more details on resolving DIDs to DDOs.

 ### Fully-Qualified Names

-Each name should end in a '.' and a suffix that identifies the service that can resolve the name.
+Each name _must_ end in a '.' followed by a URL-safe suffix.
+This suffix identifies the service that can resolve the name.
 This is similar in function to the method ID in a DID.
 Anyone can claim an identifier, provided that it is unique.

+**Names _may not_ start with `did:`.**  This prefix is reserved for DIDs.

+A name _must_ resolve to at most one DDO.
+The service client _may_ do so by first resolving the name to a DID, and then resolving the DID to a DDO.

 Identifiers in use today: